What's Your Whole (Hearted) Story?

 — Brené Brown

 No love story is perfect.
-Your wedding should lift up the beautiful intentions you have for your journey and allow for the inevitable missteps you will make along the way.
+Your wedding should honor the beautiful intentions you have for your journey together while making space for the inevitable missteps along the way.

 No life story is perfect.
-An end-of-life ceremony for your loved one should lift up their beautiful qualities and make space for the ways in which they may have been flawed like the rest of us.
+An end-of-life ceremony for your loved one should lift up their remarkable qualities while holding space for their humanity—their flaws and struggles that made them who they were.

 Please share this post and comment below!